JUREMY PRIVACY POLICY

 5.2.2.
 Registration of an account

 When you create an account on our Website, you will provide us with information about yourself and, if applicable, your firm or company.
-Such user information will comprise your name, email address, invoicing address, telephone number, username, chosen password (only stored hashed), needed in order to identify you as a user, to conclude a contract and in order for us to carry out payment transactions.
+Such user information will comprise your name, email address, invoicing address, telephone number, username, password of the Juremy Account (only stored hashed), needed in order to identify you as a user, to conclude a contract and in order for us to carry out payment transactions.

-If your organisation has ordered an account for you as contact person, we will be provided with personal data such as your name, telephone number and personal email address.
+If your organisation has ordered an account for you as contact person, we will be provided with personal data such as your name, username, password of the Juremy Account and personal email address.

 Legal basis for processing personal data: